-Special accommodations exist on all five refuges that help provide hunting opportunities for hunters with disabilities (photo of hunting blind at the Sul Norte Unit of the Sacramento River NWR).
+Special accommodations exist on all five refuges that help provide hunting opportunities for hunters with disabilities.

 Delevan NWR has three spaced blind sites designated for hunters with disabilities: 13D, 29D, and 30D have bike track floors.
 Access to those sites is packed gravel.
 The blinds have wire mesh woven with cattails, tules, and fastgrass.
 These sites may be accessed by motor vehicle or ATV.
 The blinds include 2 folding chairs.

 Colusa NWR has two assigned ponds designated for hunters with disablities: P2A and P2B.
-Both ponds are accessible by boat and have packed gravel access routes.
-P2B has a blind with a packed soil floor and 2 folding chairs.
+Both ponds are accessible by boat.
+P2B has a packed gravel access route and a blind with a packed soil floor and 2 folding chairs.
+P2A's blind is on an island.

 Sutter NWR has one assigned pond designated for hunters with disabilities, which includes a blind: 6D.
 The pond is accessible by boat and access includes packed gravel.
 The blind has a bike track floor and is brushed up with fast grass and willow branches.

-The Sul Norte Unit of the Sacramento River NWR has a 1/2 mile packed gravel trail with a hunting blind developed for turkey and deer hunting and is available on a first-come, first-served basis seven days a week.
+Sul Norte Unit of the Sacramento River NWR has a 1/2 mile packed gravel trail with a hunting blind developed for turkey and deer hunting and is available on a first-come, first-served basis seven days a week.
 The pad and trail to the blind are packed gravel.
 The blind is constructed of wood and metal frame, hogwire siding, attached fastgrass, and it is brushed with natural material.
 There are four shooting slots cut into the siding and brush material for natural concealment.
 For additional access needs, please contact the refuge manager.
 Visit the Sacramento River NWR hunting page.
-Image is at the top of this webpage.

 Follow Us Online